mrkvon/developing-distributed-app/offer.md

 0. I offer a place to stay for travellers.
 0. This place is at location 50.1N, 14.9E.
-0. I offer there "Blablabla ... and more text".
+0. You'll find there "Blablabla ... and more text".
 0. I may be able to host at this place at the moment.

 A bit simplified, it could go like this: (remember, it's short 3-word (Subject, Predicate, Object) sentences: